SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Methodology

+We evaluate quantum compilers based on the their solution quality, compilation speed, and scalability.
+Each compiler is benchmarked on a suite of quantum circuits, detailed in \cref{sec:benchmarks}, targeting mock modular quantum backends as specified in \cref{sec:device_specifications}.
+We evaluate four compilers---a reference compiler, a peephole-augmented compiler, and two versions of SEQC---on simulated backends ranging from 1 to 100 modules.
+All compilers are implemented in the Qiskit SDK~\cite{qiskit2024} v$2.3.0$ and Python $3.12.6$, and timing results are taken on a machine with a $128$-core Ampere Altra Max ARM64 processor and $256$ GB of DDR4 RAM.

+Our reference compiler is the Qiskit builtin compiler (with \texttt{optimization\_level=3}).
+As it is not module-aware, we run these experiments on a backend with \emph{universal} inter-module links (\cref{sec:device_specifications}).
+The peephole-augmented Qiskit compiler is modified from Qiskit by inserting our peephole pass between its \texttt{routing} and \texttt{basis\_translation} stages, thus making it module-aware.
+Our two SEQC versions differ in the qubit-to-subcircuit mapping techniques.
+The first version leverages simulated annealing, initialized with a starting temperature $T_0 = 200$, a rate of change of $0.005T$ per round, $\frac{T}{50}$ permutations per round, and a total of $10$ trials per CPU core.
+The second version leverages STA for qubit-to-subcircuit and subcircuit-to-module mapping.

-We compare SEQC to the strawman baseline over a wide range of common and/or relevant metrics, discussed below.
-We aggregate results in a manner similar to the SPEC family of benchmarks~\cite{spec2017}, by taking the geometric mean of the relative performance ratio against a baseline technique across a benchmark suite of quantum circuits.
-The resultant score is then derived for each of the evaluated metrics on multiple backends of varying numbers of chiplets.
+We aggregate results in a manner similar to SPEC benchmarks~\cite{spec2017}, by taking the geometric mean of the relative performance ratio against a baseline technique across a benchmark suite of quantum circuits.
+The resultant score is then derived for each of the evaluated metrics on multiple backends of varying numbers of modules.

-\emph{Fidelity.} The top priority for quantum circuit execution is to maximize fidelity.
-Without a guarantee of correctness, the outputs of the quantum circuit are useless, and any speedup or quantum advantage is rendered moot.
-Fidelity is impacted by the decoherence constraints of individual qubits, as well as the errors on a gate-by-gate basis~\cite{mike_and_ike}.
-Due to simulation and hardware limitations, we utilize the estimated success probability (ESP) metric~\cite{esp} to approximate fidelity.
-Specifically, we track the per-qubit ESP and report an aggregate ESP for each benchmark from the geometric mean of the accumulated measurements.

-\emph{Non-recurring stratification time.} This represents the time taken in the stratification stage, which will be present for our compiler and absent for the baseline.
-The stratification time represents a one-time overhead to prepare a quantum circuit for execution on a modular architecture.
-This result can be reused for future executions on that device or any device with an equivalent or more expansive topology.

-\emph{Recurring elaboration time.} The error characteristics of a quantum device can change on a hour-by-hour basis, or even a run-to-run basis~\cite{Tannu_2019_ErrorVariability, Murali_2019_NoiseMapping, dasgupta2021stability}.
-Thus, to generate the highest-quality circuits with the most up-to-date characteristics possible, a given quantum circuit should be recompiled for every execution.
-Since the qubit and chiplet topologies remain static per-device, it is possible under the SEQC framework to reuse the results from the stratification stage, and only incur overhead from repeating the elaboration stage.

-\emph{Solve time.} This metric is relevant only to the baseline strawman chiplet compiler, and represents the time it takes to compile a quantum circuit.
-The baseline compiler solve time is a recurring cost, i.e., this compilation step has to be performed every time a circuit needs to execute on a quantum machine.